Xtrems876/Xtrems876.github.io/_posts/2024-05-29-Hello World.md

 #media_subpath: /path/to/media/
 ---

-# This is my first post using Jekyll

 I don't know how any of this works, this will be a fun learning experience.
 I like that the site is static, I like that I can post on it by pushing markdown files to a github repo.
 I could use some cheatsheet aside from online guides, but that will probably quickly become obsolete.

 ## TODO